SMTG-Bham/sumo/paper.md

 # `sumo`

-`sumo` is a set of command-line tools for publication-ready plotting and analysis of *ab initio* calculation data.
-The code includes a fully-documented Python module, upon which the command-line scripts are built. `sumo` currently only supports VASP, however, extending the code to other *ab initio* calculators is planned for future releases.
+`sumo` is a set of command-line tools for publication-ready plotting and analysis of *ab initio* calculation data for solid-state materials.
+The code includes a
+fully-documented Python module, upon which the command-line scripts are built. `sumo` currently only supports VASP, however, extending the code to other solid-state *ab initio* calculators is planned for future releases.
 The code relies on several open-source Python packages for common tasks, including pymatgen for data loading [@pymatgen], spglib for symmetry analysis [@spglib], and matplotlib for plotting